urbaninformaticsandresiliencelab/gmaps_scraper/README.md

         We get the average longitude and latitude to get the center.

-    The scraper function is called on each cell and each cell is further subdivided into another square grid of congruent cells if the maximum number of results, as defined in the initialization, is returned.
+    The scraper function is called on each cell and each cell is further subdivided into another square grid of congruent cells if the threshold, as defined in the initialization, is met.
 To do this, the function recurses with the cell's region becoming the new grid's region.

     Each cell is assigned a string detailing that cell's ancestry.
 For example, the bottom left subdivision of the top right subdivision of the